tree-sitter/tree-sitter/docs/section-3-creating-parsers.md

 It is a lower-level operation that is done first.
 The above list fully capture tree-sitter's lexical precedence rules, and you will probably refer back to this section of the documentation more often than any other.
 Most of the time when you really get stuck, you're dealing with a lexical precedence problem.
-Pay particular attention to the difference in meaning between using `prec` inside the `token` function vs. outside of it.
+Pay particular attention to the difference in meaning between using `prec` inside the `token` function versus outside of it.

 ### Keywords